-The development of cognitive skills (namely reasoning, perception, and intuition) is progressive.
-Students learn to:
+Students develop cognitive skills (namely reasoning, perception, and intuition).
+They learn to:

-- read and analyse a variety of texts, including secondary sources and theoretical writings; - o provide interpretations of texts that are theoretically informed; - synthesize knowledge and ideas from a variety of sources and evaluate them critically; - think logically and make reasonable judgments based on and supported by evidence; - o undertake a reasoned moral assessment of actions/persons practices.
+- read and analyse a variety of texts, including secondary sources and theoretical writings; - o provide interpretations of texts that are theoretically informed; - synthesize knowledge and ideas from a variety of sources and evaluate them critically; - think logically and make reasonable judgments based on and supported by evidence; - undertake a reasoned moral assessment of actions/persons practices.